 5.1 Options.
 The Parties shall mutually agree on the Commercial Operation Date for the long-term Wheeling Through Priority, and such date shall be set forth in Appendix B, Milestones.
 At the same time, the Scheduling Coordinator shall indicate whether it elects the Option to Build set forth in Article 5.1.3 below.
 If the dates designated by the Scheduling Coordinator are not acceptable to the CAISO and Participating TO, they shall so notify the Scheduling Coordinator within thirty (30) calendar days.
 Upon receipt of notification that the Scheduling Coordinator’s designated dates are not acceptable to the CAISO and Participating TO, the Scheduling Coordinator shall notify the CAISO and Participating TO within thirty (30) calendar days whether it elects to exercise the Option to Build if it has not already elected to exercise the Option to Build.

 5.1.1 Affected Participating TO Standards.
 The Affected Participating TO shall design, procure, and construct the Affected Participating TO's Network Upgrades, using Reasonable Efforts to complete the Affected Participating TO's Network Upgrades by the dates set forth in Appendix B, Milestones.
-The Affected Participating TO shall not be required to undertake any action that is inconsistent with its standard safety practices, its material and equipment specifications, its design criteria and construction procedures, its labor agreements, and Applicable Laws and Regulations.
+The Affected Participating TO shall not be required to undertake any action inconsistent with its standard safety practices, its material and equipment specifications, its design criteria and construction procedures, its labor agreements, or Applicable Laws and Regulations.
 In the event the Affected Participating TO reasonably expects that it will not be able to complete the Affected Participating TO's Network Upgrades by the specified dates, the Affected Participating TO shall promptly provide written notice to the Scheduling Coordinator and the CAISO and shall undertake Reasonable Efforts to meet the earliest dates thereafter.

 5.1.2 Option to Build.
 The Scheduling Coordinator shall have the option to assume responsibility for the design, procurement and construction of the Affected Participating TO's Stand Alone Network Upgrades.
 The Affected Participating TO, CAISO, and Scheduling Coordinator must agree as to what constitutes Stand Alone Network Upgrades and identify such Stand Alone Network Upgrades in Appendix A to this LTWTUCA.
 Except for Stand Alone Network Upgrades, the Scheduling Coordinator shall have no right to construct Network Upgrades under this option.